R1ckyH/ChatBridgeReforged/doc/cqhttp.md

 **it is a self decision to use cqhttp or not**

-**CBR cqhttp client is available for most of the one_bot v9 qq bot**
+**CBR cqhttp client is available for most of the one_bot v9 qq bot with websocket**

-**CQHTTP of CBR is planning to change**

-it is managed by plugin/cqhttp.py right now.
+it is managed by `plugin/cqhttp.py` or `plugin/ChatBridgeReforged_cqhttp.py` right now.

-To use cqhttp in CBR, you should use the plugin `cqhttp.py`,
+To use cqhttp in CBR, you should use the plugin `cqhttp.py` or `ChatBridgeReforged_cqhttp.py` as plugin,

 Of course, you can modify it if you want